bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:22 AM CT, May 14</p>
+<p class="updated_time"> Latest data: 03:24 AM CT, May 14</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 71°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 71°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 45°
+- 44°
 - Clear
-- 74% humidity
+- 79% humidity
-- 4 mph wind
+- 2 mph wind
-- 3% cloud cover
+- 2% cloud cover
-- 34 AQI 🟩
+- 30 AQI 🟩
-- 0.45 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>